ShibamRoy9826/EcoSight-Geek-a-thon-project/README.md

     <li><a href="https://www.kaggle.com/datasets/prosperchuks/amazonsatelliteimages">Amazon Satellite Images Data</a></li>
     <li><a href="https://www.kaggle.com/datasets/fedesoriano/air-quality-data-in-india">Air Quality Index data</a></li>
 </ul>

 ## Acknowledgments

-We would like to express our gratitude to GeeksforGeeks (GFG) for organizing the competition and providing the opportunity to work on this exciting project.
+We would like to express our sincere gratitude to GeeksforGeeks for organizing the hackathon that inspired this website.
+The hackathon was a well-organized and challenging event that provided us with the opportunity to learn new skills, collaborate with talented individuals, and develop this website.
+We would also like to thank the following people for their support and guidance throughout the development of this website:
+Without your help and support, this website would not have been possible.
+Thank you!

+We would like to give special thanks to GeeksforGeeks for organizing the hackathon that inspired our website.
+GeeksforGeeks is a leading online platform for learning computer science and programming.
+It offers a wide range of resources, including tutorials, articles, practice problems, and more.
+We are grateful for the opportunity to have participated in the hackathon and to have learned so much from the experience.
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif">